blainne/blainne.github.io/_posts/2017-05-30-fsharp-unzip-function.md

 ### The purpose
 I have to admit, this kind of function seems to have very limited usage.
 It happened only once that I needed something like this - but when I started to implement it, I just found it to be a good function to exercise with.

-Almost always it seems to be a better idea to transform our input list using the standard `map` function and only at the last point, after applying all the transformations to do the unzipping.
+Almost always it seems to be a better idea to transform our input list using the standard `map` function and at the last point, after applying all the transformations, do the unzipping.
 And this last step only if we really need to have two separate collections - which is rarely the case (at least, in my experience).

-So, why to write about it?
+So, why to write a blog post about it?
 As mentioned, I found it to be a great exercise.
 Moreover it's a good study of design considerations.

 ### The type
 The explicitly typed header of our function looks like this: